byrondover/python-practice/README.md

 # Python Practice

-Python 3 exercises to keep this skills fresh!
+Python 3 exercises to keep the skills fresh!